gmontamat/gentun/README.md

 # Installation

 Using a [virtual environment](https://virtualenv.pypa.io) is highly recommended.
+Although the module was originally written for Python 2.7, only Python 3 is currently supported.

 ```bash
 $ git clone https://github.com/gmontamat/gentun